-Massachusetts’ Stop the Spread initiative provides free testing at sites in 18 communities with higher COVID-19 case counts.
+Massachusetts’ Stop the Spread initiative provides free testing at sites across the Commonwealth.

 In Boston, mobile free testing sites are available in a range of neighborhoods every day.
 Testing at the mobile sites is available to anyone, regardless of symptoms and insurance coverage.

 Find the nearest testing site in Boston

 Testing is performed by trained clinical teams at community health centers, hospitals, pharmacies and other sites.

 Testing ordered by a clinician is covered by health insurance and available at hospitals, pharmacies, doctors’ offices and other sites.

 The free sites for asymptomatic residents offer an additional resource for the state’s health care system.

 "Testing is free, and widely available, with over 400 testing sites in Massachusetts," Baker said.